aradhana14nov/MariaDB-Operator-Playground/tutorials/operator-status.md

 ---
 title: Check the MariaDB Operator status
-description: Ensure operator have been created successfully without any error
+description: This tutorial is to verify operator have been created successfully without any error
 ---